 2019 - NOOR Master Class- Sofia, Bulgaria

-2011 -Al-Liquindoi and Contemporary Image Collection - Visual storytelling workshop - Cairo, Egypt
+2011 - Al-Liquindoi and Contemporary Image Collection Workshop, Cairo, Egypt

 2011 - Framing the Future/NOOR - Cairo, Egypt

-2010 -Whitney Museum of American Art: Veterans Eye: Collaborative Program Brooklyn VA hospital PTSD clinic
+2010 - Whitney Museum of American Art: Veterans Eye: Brooklyn VA hospital PTSD clinic

 2010- NOOR Master Class - St. Petersburg, Russia